Lester Beall: Legacy and death

 His clear and concise use of typography was highly praised both in the United States and abroad.
 Throughout his career he used bold primary colors and illustrative arrows and lines in a graphic style that became easily recognizable as his own.
 He eventually moved to rural New York and set up an office, and home, at a premises that he and his family called "Dumbarton Farm".
 He remained at the farm until his death in 1969.
+Lester was posthumously awarded the Lifetime Award from the Alliance Graphique Internationale (AGI) in 1993.

 In May 2007, Swann Galleries in New York set an auction record price for Beall's 1939 photomontage poster promoting the Rural Electrification Administration's campaign to bring electricity to rural America.
 The image at right—considered one of the greatest American posters of all time—features a young boy and girl smiling and looking to the future as they lean against the wood fence bordering their farm.
 It sold for $38,400.